 In March of 2013, Habitat for Humanity of Greater Sacramento was named as one of Habitat for Humanity International’s “Affiliates of Distinction” for 2013-2015.

 In February of 2015, we became one of thirty Habitat affiliates (out of 1,400) to receive the Sam Mompongo award from Habitat for Humanity International for $1 million in lifetime tithe contributions.
-Our affiliate is proud to contribute to Habitat’s global ministry supporting building homes in Nicaragua and has completed over 550 housing solutions.
+Our affiliate is proud to contribute to Habitat’s global ministry supporting building homes in Nicaragua at this time had had already completed over 550 housing solutions.

 In March of 2015, we were also named as one of Habitat for Humanity International’s “Affiliates of Distinction” for the second consecutive time for 2015-2017.
-Later that year we would also receive the “Housing Innovation Award” from the Sacramento Housing Alliance for our Indian Lane Project – a 14-home transit-oriented, LEED Platinum development in South Sacramento.
+Later that year Habitat Greater Sacramento would also receive the “Housing Innovation Award” from the Sacramento Housing Alliance for our Indian Lane Project – a 14-home transit-oriented, LEED Platinum development in South Sacramento.